abedhossainn/restaurant-ai-agent/README.md

 An intelligent AI agent that finds restaurants based on natural language queries using search algorithms, constraint satisfaction, and deterministic planning.

+## Agent Architecture

+This agent combines goal based planning, constraint satisfaction, and utility based ranking:

+- Goal based pipeline: A deterministic 7-state flow (INIT > PARSING > SEARCHING > FILTERING > RANKING > EXPLAINING > COMPLETE) drives the agent to the goal of returning the best matching restaurants.
+- NLP parameter extraction: Google Gemini parses the user's natural language into structured parameters (cuisine, location, price, party size, special requests).
+- Constraint Satisfaction (hard filters): Applies boolean constraints to the dataset (exact cuisine match, location substring match, price threshold, features like window seating or views).
+- Utility based ranking: After filtering, candidates are scored with a weighted function: high rating boosts, distance and higher prices penalize, and view features add a bonus.
+Results are sorted by total utility.
+- Explanation generation: Gemini produces a concise, user facing explanation describing why the top results match the query.
+- Failure handling: If no rows remain after filtering or the CSV cannot be loaded, the agent returns a “no results” message.

 - **Multi-constraint filtering** - Location, cuisine, price, features (window seating, views)

 An intelligent AI agent that finds restaurants based on complex natural language queries using search algorithms, constraint satisfaction, and deterministic planning.- **Weighted relevance scoring** - Ranks results by rating, distance, price, and special features